Database Module

 Examples

-Perform keyword-based search with filtering and author parsing.
+Perform keyword-based search with filtering and field filter parsing.

 This is a convenience method that wraps search_papers and formats the results for web API consumption, including author parsing.